ladyicode/CI-TESTING/README-GIT.md

 As you might imagine, if you are a frequent contributor, you'll start to get a ton of branches both locally and on your remote.

-Once you know that your changes have been accepted to the master repository, we suggest doing s
+Once you know that your changes have been accepted to the master repository, we suggest doing some cleanup of these branches.

+ -  Local branch cleanup

+    ```sh
+    % git branch -d <branchname>
+    ```

+ -  Remote branch removal

+    ```sh
+    % git push or